qmk/qmk_firmware/keyboards/ibm/model_m_ssk/teensypp_ssk/readme.md

 ![IBM Model M Space-Saving Keyboard](https://i.imgur.com/CSXrQI5.jpg)

 This is a QMK firmware configuration for the IBM Model M Space-Saving Keyboard (SSK).
-Based on [this project](https://github.com/qmk/qmk_firmware/tree/master/keyboards/modelm/teensypp), it features a few slight improvements and, most importantly, a full remapping to match the SSK's matrix, which differs from its full-sized cousins.
+Based on [this project](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ibm/model_m/teensypp), it features a few slight improvements and, most importantly, a full remapping to match the SSK's matrix, which differs from its full-sized cousins.
 The modification is easily reversible, as no part of the keyboard is permanently changed.
 Just take out the replacement controller and reinstall the original, should you desire.

 The numpad layer (accessed with Shift + Scroll Lock as with the original controller) is mapped to layer 7 by default.
 All non-numpad keys are transparent.

 **Note:** As of this writing, this configuration has only been tested on the 1392464 SSK.
 It's possible other models differ in their internal matrices.
 Should the provided matrix not work for you (and you are certain of your connections), you can enable debugging with `CONSOLE_ENABLE = yes` in `rules.mk` and by following the directions in `default/keymap.c`.
-Once done, [QMK Toolbox](https://github.com/qmk/qmk_toolbox) will display row/col information to help you remap `modelm_ssk.h`.
+Once done, [QMK Toolbox](https://github.com/qmk/qmk_toolbox) will display row/col information to help you remap `keymap.c`.

 ## Requirements